 Minimum Requirement #7 is flow control.
 A geotechnical investigation was performed throughout the project property.
-The borehole closest to the proposed roadway was tested for infiltration, revealing an infiltration rate of 0.2 inches/hour (5' depth).
+The borehole closest to the proposed roadway was tested for infiltration, revealing an infiltration rate of 0.2 inches/hour (5 ft. depth).
 An infiltration facility is deemed infeasible as a means of stormwater disposal and flow control.
 Because the entire roadway project drains to one low point and the relatively steep grades, an end-of-line detention facility (underground) is proposed between the roadway and the wetland south of the roadway.
 The proposed location of the facility is under the southbound lane of the future built-out arterial.
 The facility can be maintained and expanded in the future to accommodate detention of stormwater run-off from the future condition.

 Washington State Department of Ecology (DOE) requires that wetlands receive the same flow from the developed condition as the existing condition.
 Therefore, the existing condition is modeled as the land lies today (pasture and forest), as opposed to all pre-European settlement (forested).
-Additionally, a french drain at the back of sidewalk will intercept water from north of the roadway (off-site flow) and convey it under the road to the wetland, bypassing the new road's stormwater system.
+Additionally, a french drain will intercept water from north of the roadway (off-site flow) and convey it under the road to the wetland, bypassing the new road's stormwater system.

-Curb inlets will collect runoff from asphalt pavement, landscape planter, and sidewalk.
+Curb inlets will collect runoff from asphalt pavement, landscape planter, and sidewalk (where adjacent to roadway).
 Collected roadway stormwater will be conveyed to the underground detention facility.
 A stormwater control manhole within the detention facility will dispense water from the facility to the wetland at a controlled rate.
-The detention facility be designed to accommodate flows from the Phase 1 condition only.
+The detention facility will be designed to accommodate flows from the Phase 1 condition only.
 Full build-out of the roadway will require expansion of the facility or creation of a secondary facility.

 Minimum Requirement #6 requires the treatment of stormwater runoff from pollution generating surfaces (and from other runoff that is collected in combination with polluted runoff).
 Runoff from the roadway will need to be treated to the Basic Treatment level.
 The project is also located within the area above the dam at Round Lake, which requires treatment for phosphorous.
-Bio-retention facilities with an increased bioretention soil media depth of 24" are proposed to provide basic and phosphorous runoff treatment for the new school project.
-Roadways with flat grades can utilize bio-retention facilities in the planter strip.
-However, since the bottom of bio-filtration facilities must be flat, the moderately steep grades of the new road make use of these facilities infeasible.
+WSDOE approved methods for treating stormwater for phosphorous include large wetpond, sand filter, and filtration by an approved mechanical treatment device.